 Training Programme: SING!
+Berlin

-Learn what choir work is all about!
+Learn what children's choir work is all about!

 Over the course of three days, vocal coaches, choir directors, primary school teachers, early years educators, and other interested participants can explore and try out methods and exercises designed to make children’s choir work at primary schools lively, motivating, and musically inspiring.